FarronF/limerick-council-meetings/meetings/2018/12/18-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - Tuesday 13th November.md

 Shiels for her achievements in both European and National Clay Pigeon Shooting

 competitions.
-This was seconded by Councillor O’Donoghue.--- 4
+This was seconded by Councillor O’Donoghue.
+---
+4

  The Meetings Administrator informed Members she had been in contact with Ray